sevenseasofbri/tp/docs/UserGuide.md

 ![Command](diagrams/CommandUserDiagram.png)

-The diagram above shows the different types of commands available in this application.
-You can find the following sections listed below:
+The diagram above shows the hierarchy of the types of commands in the application.
+In this **User Guide**, you can find the following sections listed below:

 * [General Commands](#general-commands)
 * [Circuit Action Commands](#circuit-action-commands)